input-output-hk/peras-design/docs/reports/tech-report-1.md

 This question is discussed in much more detail in the [report on timeliness](https://docs.google.com/document/d/1B42ep9mvP472-s6p_1qkVmf_b1-McLNPyXGjGHEVJ0w/edit) and should be considered outside of the scope of Peras protocol itself.

-# Property-based testing with State-Machine based QuickCheck
+# Property-based testing with state-machine based QuickCheck

 The `quickcheck-dynamic` Haskell package enables property-based testing of state machines.
 It is the primary testing framework used for testing the Peras implementations in Haskell and Rust.
 Eventually, the dynamic model instances used in `quickcheck-dynamic` will be generated directly from the Agda specification of Peras using `agda2hs`.